Nilcreator/NinjaRobotV3/NinjaUserGuide.md

     ```bash
     uv run web-server
     ```
+2.  **Access the Web Interface**: The robot will now perform its startup sequence:
+    *   First, a **QR code** will appear on the robot's LCD screen.
+For the easiest connection, scan this code with your smartphone or tablet to instantly open the control interface.
+The QR code will be displayed for 60 seconds.
+    *   After 60 seconds, the screen will switch to an **idle face**, indicating that the robot is fully booted and ready for commands.
-2.  **Find Your Public URL**: When the server starts, look for a line in the terminal output like this:
+    *   Alternatively, you can always connect by typing the **Public URL** from the terminal into your browser.
+Look for a line in the output like this:
         ```
         - Secure Public URL (HTTPS): https://<random-string>.ngrok-free.app
         ```

-You can use this `https://` URL in any browser to access the robot's control panel from anywhere.

 (Example Interactions remain the same)